pretix/pretix-docs/docs/tutorial/single-events/payment.md

 On the :btn:Invoice generation: tab, we will set the "Generate invoices" option to "Automatically after payment or when required by payment method."

-We will then switch to the :btn:Issuer details: tab and provide the name and full address of our organization.
-The data we enter here will be used for all invoices we generate from this point on.
+We will then switch to the :btn:Issuer details: tab and provide the name and full address of our organization. pretix will use the data we enter here for all invoices we generate from this point on.

-If we now click the :btn:Save and show preview: button, our browser is going to download a PDF preview of the invoice with our organization's address, the invoice number TUTCON27-PREVIEW and an example listing of purchases with a partially received payment.
+If we now click the :btn:Save and show preview: button, our browser is going to download a PDF preview of the invoice.
+This invoice will include our organization's address, the invoice number TUTCON27-PREVIEW and an example listing of purchases with a partial payment.

 ## Conclusion

-Now that we have given our customers two options for making payments in our shop and set up the automatic dispatching of invoices, we can move on to [testing our shop](testing.md) before finally taking it live.
+Now that we have given our customers two options for making payments in our shop and set up the automatic dispatching of invoices, we can move on to [testing our shop](testing.md).
+After that, we can finally take our shop live.